This, the most listened-to radio talk show in America.

 They know they've got a kindred spirit.

-Saturday Night Live is now making fun of him.
+They got Saturday Night Live is now making fun of him, even before this.

-Now we gotta go pay attention to people outside the Beltway because people inside the Beltway are starting to aggravate Gibbs and Obama.
+Now we've got to go pay attention to people outside the beltway because people inside the beltway are starting to aggravate Gibbs and Obama.

 Hard to keep up with this crowd.